stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/slack-object.md

     type: "string"
     required: false
     description: |
-      The number of days of {{ form-property.display-name }} data to replicate during each replication.
-The default number of days to replicate is seven.
+      The number of days to replicate for each request made for applicable streams during a replication job.
+The default is `7`.

+      This property applies to the following streams:

+      - `files`
+      - `messages`
+      - `remote_files`

+      For example: If this value is `7`, Stitch will replicate 7 days' worth of data for each request made for the `files` stream.

+      **Note:** This doesn't mean only seven days' worth of data is replicated for each replication job, as Stitch can make several API requests for the same stream over the course of a job.
+This is implemented to more efficiently replicate data and prevent issues with {{ form-property.display-name }}'s API.
     value: "7"

   - name: "lookback_window"
     type: "string"
     required: false
     description: |
-      The number of historical days worth of data to replicate from the `start_date` value , for each replication.
-Lookback windows can only be applied to the `files` and `remote_files` tables in your {{ form-property.display-name }} integration.
+      The number of historical days' worth of data to replicate from the `start_date` value for each replication job for the `files` and `remote_files` streams.
+The default is `14`.
     value: "7"

   - name: "token"
     type: "string"
     required: true
     description: |
-      The verification token to connect your {{ form-property.display-name }} workspace to Stitch.
+      A {{ form-property.display-name }} app bot user OAuth access token, generated after you create a {{ form-property.display-name }} app, assign the required scopes, and install the app in your {{ integration.display_name }} workspace.
 Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#verification-token" }}) for instructions on retrieving this information.
-    value: "<YOUR_VERIFICATION_TOKEN>"
+    value: "<YOUR_APP_BOT_USER_OAUTH_ACCESS_TOKEN>"

   - name: "join_public_channels"
     type: "string"
     required: false
     description: |
-      If `true`, then the integration will have your {{ form-property.display-name }} app join all public channels in your {{ form-property.display-name }} workspace, so that you can sync data from them, and not just the ones that you have personally joined.
-The default is true.
+      If `true`, then the integration will have your {{ form-property.display-name }} app join all public channels in your {{ form-property.display-name }} workspace and not just the ones you have personally joined.
+The default is `true`.
-    value: "`true` or `false`"
+    value: "true"

   - name: "private_channels"
     type: "string"
     required: false
     description: |
-      If `true`, then the integration will sync private channels in your {{ form-property.display-name }} workspace.
-The default is true.
+      If `true`, then the integration will replicate data for private channels in your {{ form-property.display-name }} workspace.
+The default is `true`.
-    value: "`true` or `false`"
+    value: "true"

   - name: "exclude_archived"
     type: "string"
     required: false
     description: |
-      If `false`, then the integration will sync archived channels in your {{ form-property.display-name }} workspace.
-The default is false.
+      If `false`, then the integration will replicate data for archived channels in your {{ form-property.display-name }} workspace.
+The default is `false`.
-    value: "`true` or `false`"
+    value: "false"
 ---